Pulmonx (NASDAQ:LUNG) Sees Strong Trading Volume

-Shares of Pulmonx Co.
-(NASDAQ:LUNG) saw unusually-high trading volume on Wednesday .
-Approximately 4,584 shares were traded during trading, a decline of 98% from the previous session’s volume of 221,134 shares.The stock last traded at $44.15 and had previously closed at $44.00.
+Pulmonx Co.
+(NASDAQ:LUNG) shares saw strong trading volume on Tuesday .
+14,615 shares were traded during mid-day trading, a decline of 94% from the previous session’s volume of 237,118 shares.The stock last traded at $47.82 and had previously closed at $48.00.

-LUNG has been the subject of several recent research reports.
-Morgan Stanley boosted their target price on shares of Pulmonx from $52.00 to $53.00 and gave the company an “equal weight” rating in a research note on Tuesday, March 9th.
-Bank of America upgraded shares of Pulmonx from a “neutral” rating to a “buy” rating and set a $72.00 target price for the company in a research note on Tuesday, March 16th.
-Canaccord Genuity boosted their target price on shares of Pulmonx from $49.00 to $65.00 and gave the company a “buy” rating in a research note on Tuesday, March 9th.
-Piper Sandler initiated coverage on shares of Pulmonx in a research report on Wednesday.
-They set a “neutral” rating and a $50.00 price target for the company.
-Finally, Wells Fargo & Company upped their price target on shares of Pulmonx from $46.00 to $54.00 in a research report on Wednesday, March 3rd.
-One analyst has rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company.
-The stock has an average rating of “Hold” and an average target price of $57.33.
+Several equities analysts have issued reports on the stock.
+Citigroup assumed coverage on shares of Pulmonx in a research note on Thursday, April 1st.
+They issued a “buy” rating and a $60.00 price objective for the company.
+Morgan Stanley upped their price objective on shares of Pulmonx from $52.00 to $53.00 and gave the company an “equal weight” rating in a research note on Tuesday, March 9th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on shares of Pulmonx in a research note on Thursday, April 1st.
+They set a “buy” rating and a $60.00 target price for the company.
+Wells Fargo & Company increased their target price on shares of Pulmonx from $46.00 to $54.00 in a research note on Wednesday, March 3rd.
+Finally, Canaccord Genuity increased their target price on shares of Pulmonx from $49.00 to $65.00 and gave the stock a “buy” rating in a research note on Tuesday, March 9th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and five have given a buy rating to the company.
+The stock currently has an average rating of “Hold” and a consensus price target of $58.00.

 Pulmonx Corporation, a medical technology company, designs, develops, manufactures, and markets minimally invasive medical devices for the diagnosis and treatment of chronic obstructive pulmonary diseases.
 It offers Zephyr Endobronchial Valve, a solution for the treatment of bronchoscopic in adult patients with hyperinflation associated with severe emphysema; and Chartis Pulmonary Assessment System, a balloon catheter and console with flow and pressure sensors that are used to assess the presence of collateral ventilation.